vivekbangare/kubernetes-hpa/README.md

 Here our condition is : If CPU goes beyond 50% utilization then its should increase it replicas and if CPU is below 50% then decrease the replicas, max replicas count should be 5 and minimum replica count should be 1.

-5. Its time for testing our HPA, will try to genrate load on our php app
+5. Its time for testing our HPA, will try to generate load on our php app

 ### Increase the load
 #### Run this in a separate terminal